vsingleton/alloy-generator/README.md

 ## How to setup?

-Just create your build.{username}.properties and override the properties you want from the build.properties.
+Just create your build.{username}.properties and override the properties you want from the [build.properties](build.properties).

 ## How to generate?

-Simply type
+Simply type:

 ```sh
 $ ant build-taglibs